-The Silver Bullet or a Golden rule in any water-related activity.
-In any body of water that you are unsure of the clear landing or the depth of water – nobody should dive in any way!
-But if you do – dive your feet first.
+The Silver Bullet or the Golden Rule in any water-related activity.
+In any body of water that you are unsure of the precise landing or the depth of water – nobody should dive in any way!
+But if you do – jump your feet first.

 In surfing, bailing the board and jumping in the water is inevitable.
 Whenever possible, try to land flat, protecting your head and face.
 Why not feet first?
 Because of the sharp reef or a solid sandbank can injure your legs.